 The Daniel Fast can boost your immune system because it involves eating a whole food, plant-based diet rich in vegetables, fruits, whole grains, legumes (beans, peas, lentils), nuts and seeds, as well as herbs and spices.

 Foods included in the Daniel Fast are rich in antioxidants and phytochemicals — micronutrients and beneficial bioactive compounds found in whole plant foods.
-This nutrition plan can boost your immune system, lower inflammation and be protective against several chronic diseases like high blood pressure, high cholesterol, prediabetes, type 2 diabetes, and certain cancers.
+This nutrition plan can boost your immune system, lower inflammation, and be protective against several chronic diseases like high blood pressure, high cholesterol, prediabetes, type 2 diabetes, and certain cancers.

-The term immunity is from the Latin immunitas, meaning freedom from, so we’re talking about protection against foreign agents in our bodies including bacteria, viruses, and fungi.
+The term immunity is from the Latin immunitas, meaning freedom from, so we’re talking about protection against foreign agents in our bodies, including bacteria, viruses, and fungi.

 Here are three ways the Daniel Fast can boost your immune system.

-Eat dark leafy greens, fruit and mushrooms daily
+Eat dark leafy greens, fruit, and mushrooms daily

-While nitric oxide (NO) has been shown to benefit cardiovascular health, one study shows that it may also help to inhibit replication of SARS and coronavirus.
+While nitric oxide (NO) has been shown to benefit cardiovascular health, one study shows that it may also help to inhibit the replication of SARS and coronavirus.
 The powerhouse foods rich in NO include dark leafy and cruciferous greens (arugula, kale, spinach, Swiss chard, bok choy, etc.), and beets.
 We can also include citrus fruits (oranges, kiwi, grapefruit, berries) as well as watermelon, because these fruits enhance the production of nitric oxide.

 Broccoli and broccoli sprouts contain a substance called sulforaphane.
 A study showed those who ate broccoli sprouts experienced a reduction in nasal viral load due to an increase in NK cells.